 For starters, we don’t have any strict budget in any area.
 Like, sometimes I’ll get messages like how much money do we allot to groceries per week, month, etc. and the answer is we don’t have a specific number for groceries (or really any category).
 Ironically I was actually talking to my mom about this the other day (whether they ever had specific budgets).
 My parents have always been very financially savvy so I definitely look to them for guidance so I was just curious what my mom had to say about budgets.
 She said that they never had specific budgets, but when it came to things like grocery shopping she wasn’t going to like Whole Foods and buying only organic.
 She would just try to make more “reasonable” choices when buying everyday items.
 And for whatever it’s worth, she is still that way to this day.
 My parents don’t have car payments, don’t have a mortgage (literally no debt) and they while they could buy whatever car they wanted, shop wherever, they just don’t.
 They aren’t frugal by any means, but just because they can buy something, doesn’t mean that they do (this is something that I always try to remember for my own spending!).

 Anyway, so while we don’t have any strict budgets, there are a few “financial parameters” I pay attention to before spending money.
 These were guidelines given to us by our accountant and I think they are super helpful and not complicated.
-She has the same mentality that you don’t need to necessarily have budgets for everything as long as the following is in place (then you can spend whatever as you please!)
+She has the same mentality that you don’t need to necessarily have budgets for everything as long as the following is in place (adding some thoughts onto this in this other blog post)